 - Americans will fork over $37.5 billion this year on storage, at an average cost of about $90 a month.
 The most common unit rented measures 10 feet by 10 feet, enough to store two to four rooms’ worth of furniture. (info link)

-- The secondhand resale market is set to hit $64 billion in the next 5 years and expected to overtake the traditional thrift and donation segment by 2024. (link)
+- The secondhand resale market is set to hit $64 billion in the next 5 years and is expected to overtake the traditional thrift and donation segment by 2024. (link)

 - Landfills in the USA receive 11.3 million tons of textile waste per year (link)